Nick Collins: 2009

 Collins was unsatisfied with his contract for the upcoming season and opted to skip organized team activities, but attended mandatory minicamp.

 On January 5, 2009, the Green Bay Packers fired defensive coordinator Bob Sanders and five other defensive coaches.
-The defense failed to hold on to multiple fourth quarter leads throughout 2008 and were the main cause of the Packers finishing with a 6-10 record.
+The defense failed to hold on to multiple fourth quarter leads throughout 2008 and were the main cause of the Packers finishing with a 6–10 record.
 The Green Bay Packers' new defensive coordinator, Dom Capers, opted to retain Collins and Bigby as the starting safeties to begin 2009.

 On September 20, 2009, Collins recorded a season-high seven combined tackles and a pass deflection in a 31–24 loss to the Cincinnati Bengals in Week 2.
 In Week 10, he collected five combined tackles, deflected two passes, and made his first career sack on quarterback Tony Romo during a 17–7 win against the Dallas Cowboys.
 On December 13, 2009, he made four combined tackles, broke up two passes, and an interception in the Packers' 21–14 victory at the Chicago Bears in Week 14.
 His interception extended his streak to four consecutive games with an interception.
 On December 30, 2009, it was announced that Collins was one of three safeties to be named to the NFC roster for the 2010 Pro Bowl.
-He joined free safety Darren Sharper and strong safety Adrian Wilson.
 He completed the 2009 season with 53 combined tackles (44 solo), 13 pass deflections, six interceptions, and a sack in 16 games and 16 starts.

 The Green Bay Packers finished second in the NFC North with an 11–5 record and earned a wildcard berth.
 On January 10, 2010, Collins collected nine solo tackles during a 51–45 overtime loss at the Arizona Cardinals in the NFC Wildcard Game.